Discover why research is a crucial tool for both planning and running your campaign.

 The aim of campaign communications is not just to tell people about the issue and your campaign.

-The aim of campaign communications is to change people’s behaviour.
+The aim of campaign communications is to cause people to act or change in ways that contribute to achieving your campaign goal.

-Causing people to change behaviour – whether to start taking campaign actions or to stop an environmentally damaging activity (e.g. littering) – is notoriously difficult, but stakeholder research to learn people’s thoughts on the issue and your campaign is a crucial step.
+Causing people to start taking advocacy actions (e.g. sign petitions; attend marches) or change an environmentally damaging behaviour (e.g. use public transport instead of driving their cars) is notoriously difficult, but research to understand the people you want to act or change is a crucial step.

-And although the facts are a weak force for driving change (think climate change, an issue that many people deny despite it being supported by enough facts to go to the moon and back 5 times in your pyjamas) people do need some facts to be convinced of the need for change.
+And although the facts are a weak force for motivating people to act or change (think global heating, an issue that many people deny despite it being supported by enough facts to go to the moon and back 5 times in your pyjamas) people do need some facts to be convinced of the need for action or change.
+To be able to tell people the facts, you must first do your research.

 3. Research helps you avoid legal action